FAQ

 We are in contract with most commercial insurances.

-Currently, we are contracted with Aetna, Blue Cross, First Choice Health, Humana, Medicare, Moda, Providence, Shasta, United Health care and Three Rivers.
+Currently, we are contracted with Aetna, Blue Cross, Cigna, First Choice Health, Humana, Medicare, Moda, Providence, Portland VA/Triwest, Shasta, United Healthcare and Tree River Plan.

-We are currently in the progress of contracting with Cigna, Health Net and Portland VA/Triwest.
+We are currently in the progress of contracting with Health Net.